 - Businesses and Associations

-- o Local First, Cambridge Chamber of Commerce, Central Square Business

-- Association, local stores, and the Concord Ave Neighborhood Association
+- Local First, Cambridge Chamber of Commerce, Central Square Business Association, local stores, and the Concord Ave Neighborhood Association

 - Experts

 - o Geeta Pradhan, President of the Cambridge Community Foundation

 - Programming

-- Salary negotiation workshops, especially for women and minority groups, and the Mayor's Summer Youth Employment program
+- Salary negotiation workshops, especially for women and minority groups, and the mayor's program for summer youth employment

 - Universities

 - o MIT, Harvard, and Lesley

 - Vocational and Community Organizations

 - Jewish Vocational Services in Boston provides excellent employment training and career connection services

-Input on Children, Youth Learning and Schools
+8. Input on Children, Youth Learning and Schools

-The following are key points that participants in the breakout groups on children, youth learning, and schools shared.
+The following are key points that participants in the breakout groups on children, youth learning and schools shared.
 Because participants were asked to share individual opinions, in some cases comments may conflict.